ciaraosull/project-3-mastermind/README.md

 12. Confirm you want to connect to GitHub.
 13. Search for the repository name and click the connect button.
-14. Scroll to the bottom of the deploy page and select preferred deployment type: o	Click either **Enable Automatic Deploys** for automatic deployment when you push updates to Github. o	Select the correct branch for deployment from the drop-down menu and click **Deploy Branch** for manual deployment.
+14. Scroll to the bottom of the deploy page and select preferred deployment type:

+* Click either **Enable Automatic Deploys** for automatic deployment when you push updates to Github.

+* Select the correct branch for deployment from the drop-down menu and click **Deploy Branch** for manual deployment.

 ### Version Control